software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 18
 >
 > Implement a REST API endpoint for _creating an answer_ for a quiz's question.
 Information about the answer's text, correctness (is the answer correct or not based on the question's correct answer) and the question reference should be stored in the database.
-If the user is trying to answer a quiz which is not published, return a `403 Forbidden` status as a response.
-If the user is trying to answer a question which does not exist, return a `404 Not Found` status as a response.
-If the answer is invalid (for example blank answer text), return a `400 Bad Request` status as a response.
+Return an appropriate HTTP status code and error message in the following error cases:
+>
+> - Quiz with the provided id does not exist
+> - Quiz with the provided id is not published
+> - The request body is invalid (for example blank answer text)
 >
 > Define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
 The frontend can send a JSON request body for example in the following format:
 >